tobiaskortus/covid19-search/processing/README.md

 - **join + normalize names (`__join_name`):** combines the single components of the name into a single string and normalizes the full name to the following form if `normalize_names` is set to true: e.g. Stephen William Hawking &rightarrow; S. W. Hawking.
 This normalization can be used in order to match authors from the documents reference list.
 - **plausibility check (`__is_name`):** basic check whether the given name is plausible.
 The given name is invalid if the length of the last name is shorter than two characers, the first name does not contain any valid character or the fist name is empty or contains only whitespaces.

-The extracted institutions can be also processed further using the `__parse_institution` function either to check the plausibility of an insitution or to expand the data by the geographical location of the institution.
+The extracted institutions can be also processed further using the `__parse_institution` function either to check the plausibility of an institution or to expand the data by the geographical location of the institution.
 For the matching of the institutions used both for the plausibility check and the location lookup the Global Research Identifier Database (GRID) [2] and a list of ISO 3166-1 Codes [3] are used.
 In order to improve the matching rate of the institutions a partial fuzzy string matching technique using the [fuzzyset](https://github.com/axiak/fuzzyset/) python package is used.

 ### Document Preprocessing

-In order to provide a sufficient data model for the boolean information retrieval model several preprocessing steps are performend on the document text in order to minimize the required space and optimize the rate of matched documents by improving the quality of the queryable phrases.
+In order to provide a sufficient data model for the boolean information retrieval model, several preprocessing steps are performed on the document text in order to minimize the required space and optimize the rate of matched documents by improving the quality of the queryable phrases.
 Therefore a number of various steps are performed on each section of the document (title, abstract body).
 The sections are therefore extracted from the json document using the `get_section` function implemented in the `lierature.py`.

 The following preprocessing tasks are implemented as a pipeline (`preprocessing.py`) where the class `NLPPipeline` is used as a base processing container which initiates all processing steps.
 For this container, additional modules that define any arbitrary type of processing step for the abstract `transform` function of the base class `NLPTrasformer`, can be registered.
 In order to achieve the goal described above the following `NLPTransformer` blocks were implemented for processing the CORD-19 documents: